 - Give up any claims to join a greater Germany

-And so German Austria never got off the ground, instead becoming what we think of today as Austria.
+And so German Austria never got off the ground.

-When the dust had settled at the end of 1919, all that was left of the great Habsburg empire was a small central European country called the Republic of Austria (more or less today’s country).
+When the dust settled at the end of 1919, all that was left of the great Habsburg empire was a small central European country called the Republic of Austria (more or less today’s country).

-So one meaning of Austria is the modern one – the country established after the end of WWI and whose geography and political system has remained more or less intact since (if we ignore the dreadful flirtation with fascism in the 1930s and 1940s).
+One meaning of Austria, then, is the modern one – the country established after the end of WWI and whose geography and political system has remained largely intact since (if we ignore the dreadful flirtation with fascism in the 1930s and 1940s).

-Another use, however, is as the short-form for previous incarnations of the Habsburg empire, particularly the Austrian Empire version.
-So in 1813, people might have talked about an alliance with Austria and meant the Austrian Empire.
+Another use for the term Austria, however, is as the short-form for previous incarnations of the Habsburg lands (particularly the Austrian Empire version).
+In 1813, people might have talked about an alliance with Austria and meant the Austrian Empire.

 People also referred to Austria to largely mean the traditional Habsburg hereditary lands or the western part of the empire (as opposed to Hungary).

-And, just to add to the potential confusion, an Austria (German: Österreich) has actually existed for centuries.
-The first written mention of “Austria” was as far back as 996.
+And, just to add to the potential confusion, an actual Austria (German: Österreich) has existed for centuries.
+The first written mention of this “Austria” was as far back as 996…

 The Duchy of Austria

 It’s enough to know that a “real” Austria was also a geographical and political entity for many centuries.
 And this is why, for example, one of the many titles attached to the prevailing Habsburg emperor was Archduke of Austria.

-Interestingly, today’s Austria never existed as a single entity within any Habsburg-run empire.
-It’s more or less the bits that were left over when everyone else had claimed their territories or independence.
+Interestingly, today’s modern country of Austria never existed as a single entity within any Habsburg-run empire.
+It’s more or less the bits left over after WWI when everyone else had claimed their territories or independence.

-This makes Austria’s modern success quite astonishing – a cobbled-together nation rising from the ashes of two world wars to today’s prosperity, with Vienna regularly coming top of global quality of living rankings.
+This inauspicious start makes Austria’s modern success quite astonishing: a cobbled-together nation rising from the ashes of two world wars to today’s prosperity, with Vienna regularly coming top of global quality of living rankings.